CSU-ULMS/bookfinder/README.md

 3. In "Integration Profiles" Under Alma-> General Administration -> General Configuration -> Configuration Menu -> Integration Profiles, add a URL pointing to the files you uploaded in step on.
 The URL must be formatted as follows: http://YOURDOMAIN.edu/maps/geturl.php/?title={title}&callno={call_number}&location_code={location_code}&location_name={location_name}
 4. Save your changes.

+Here is a link to a youtube video showing how this works:https://youtu.be/AU82SBYpX_Y

 Contact: Tyler Rogers, San Diego State University Library